 As Provide’s Kentucky State Coordinator, Liz Epperson coordinates our Referrals Program within Kentucky.
 Liz is a Licensed Clinical Social Worker and has extensive experience working with immigrant and refugee communities.
 Most recently, she worked as a mental health practitioner at a Title X Community Health Center where she helped integrate pregnancy referrals into her workplace.
 Liz also brings lots of connections throughout the state through her work as an adjunct faculty member in the UK College of Social Work, as well as great energy and passion to her work.

-Camilla Eubanks, Director of Field Operations
+Camilla Eubanks, Director of Program Operations

-Camilla Eubanks is the Director of Field Operations with Provide.
+Camilla Eubanks is the Director of Program Operations with Provide.
 In this role, she steers the implementation of state-based and system based abortion referrals programs.
 Born in Durham, North Carolina, Camilla attended undergrad at Guilford College where she received bachelor degrees in both Psychology and Women’s Studies.
 She dedicated 12 years of professional service to domestic and sexual assault survivors in the state of North Carolina and is currently pursuing her Master of Public Administration concentrating in Healthcare Administration at the University of North Carolina at Pembroke.
 When she is not working or studying, Camilla enjoys spending time with her husband and best friend, Nick.

 Kara Hinkley, MPP, Regional Director II